artursapek/mondrian/README.md

 #### Building the app

-Run the build task to compile all of the JavaScript and CSS.
+Run the build task to compile all of the JavaScript, HTML, and CSS from `/src/` into `/build/`.

 `cake build`